Generation

 Contract Testing

-1. Overview
+Overview

-2. Generate Contract Test for REST APIs
+Generate a contract test for REST APIs

 To reliably generate test cases, we require at least one of the following inputs:

-• Sample request and response data
+• Sample request and response data (JSON blob or JSON file)

 Contract Testing

-1. Overview
+Overview

-2. Generate Contract Test for REST APIs
+Generate a contract test for REST APIs

 To reliably generate test cases, we require at least one of the following inputs:

-• Sample request and response data
+• Sample request and response data (JSON blob or JSON file)

 Contract Testing

-1. Overview
+Overview

-2. Generate Contract Test for REST APIs
+Generate a contract test for REST APIs

 To reliably generate test cases, we require at least one of the following inputs:

-• Sample request and response data
+• Sample request and response data (JSON blob or JSON file)

 Python